Referendum aims to solve Spring Valley Fire Department’s financial woes

 There’s no doubt the SVFD is needed and kept busy.

-In August of last year, in response to the closing of St. Margaret’s Hospital and the former Illinois Valley Community Hospital in Peru (since it reopened as OSF St. Elizabeth), it began making emergency medical responder calls, assisting 10/33 Ambulance Service on major medical situations.
-The cost of that EMS training and equipment of $12,000 per person was born by the department or by the firefighters themselves.
+In August 2023, in response to the closing of St. Margaret’s Hospital and the former Illinois Valley Community Hospital in Peru (since it reopened as OSF St. Elizabeth), the fire department began making emergency medical responder calls, assisting 10/33 Ambulance Service on major medical situations.
+The cost of that emergency medical services training and equipment of $12,000 per person was born by the department or by the firefighters themselves.

-The department has this year already broken its record for calls with 368, and that’s through the end of September.
-Bogatitus expects it to reach 500 by year’s end.
+The department this year already has broken its record for calls with 368, and that’s through the end of September.
+Bogatitus expects it to reach 500 by year-end.

 Answering calls costs money.
-Of the $135,000 it now receives, nearly $112,000 goes for payroll, leaving little for purchase of new equipment, the cost of which has doubled in the last 10 years, Bogatitus said.
+Of the $135,000 it now receives, almost $112,000 goes to payroll, leaving little for the purchase of new equipment, the cost of which has doubled in the past 10 years, Bogatitus said.

-As an example of rising costs, Bogatitus noted the SVFD’s newest engine, purchased fully equipped 10 years ago for $500,000 and now just recently paid off, would cost more than $1 million to replace today unequipped.
-He pointed out the NFPA’s unfunded guidelines say engines should be replaced every 20 years, but his department’s second-out engine is 28 years old.
+As an example of rising costs, Bogatitus noted the SVFD’s newest engine, purchased fully equipped 10 years ago for $500,000 and now just recently paid off, would cost more than $1 million to replace unequipped today.
+He pointed out that the National Fire Protection Association’s unfunded guidelines say engines should be replaced every 20 years, but his department’s second-out engine is 28 years old.

-Firefighter Josh Swietek added Spring Valley has borrowed the reserve truck from the Ladd Fire Department to cover instances of simultaneous calls.
+Firefighter Josh Swietek said Spring Valley has borrowed the reserve truck from the Ladd Fire Department to cover instances of simultaneous calls.

 But the referendum is not about millions or new fire trucks.
-It’s about the funds to keep the fire trucks the department has working and to keep firefighters safe and properly equipped with helmets, fire-proof clothing, air packs, radios, etc. that are not past their safety limits, the fire department has said.
+It’s about having the funds to maintain the fire trucks that the department has, and to keep firefighters safe and properly equipped with helmets, fire-proof clothing, air packs, radios, etc., that are not past their safety limits, the fire department has said.

-That latter outfitting has a price tag of $18,000 per man.
+That latter outfitting has a price tag of $12,000 per person.

-Firefighter Frank Filippi said the Fire Hawk air packs that the department uses – already six years past NFPA recommended replacement time – aren’t made anymore, that the department has to scavenge parts from decommissioned packs to make any needed repairs.
+Firefighter Frank Filippi said the Fire Hawk air packs that the department uses – already six years past the NFPA’s recommended replacement time – aren’t made anymore, and the department has to scavenge parts from decommissioned packs to make any needed repairs.

-“There isn’t much money left even just pay the bills,” Bogatitus said, “so you have to pick and choose what you can do and when.
-Our firefighters’ safety is our No. 1 priority and you can’t skimp on safety.
+“There isn’t much money left even to just pay the bills,” Bogatitus said, “so you have to pick and choose what you can do and when.
+Our firefighters’ safety is our No. 1 priority, and you can’t skimp on safety.

 Have a Question about this article?